+Note: Values in parentheses indicate absolute differences (km) of alternatives compared to NAA.

 Flow-Related Effects

-Winter-spring diversions for Alternatives 1–3 would reduce Delta inflow and Delta outflow (see Appendix 5B3: Tables 5B3-5-1a to 5B3-5-4c and Figures 5B3-5-1 to 5B3-5-18).
-The analysis of potential negative effects to the smelt zooplankton prey Eurytemora affinis previously discussed for delta smelt showed minimal potential negative effects as a result of Alternatives 1–3 (see Table eaffinis1).
+Winter-spring diversions for Alternatives 1, 2, and 3 would reduce Delta inflow and Delta outflow (Appendix 5B3: Tables 5B3-5-1a to 5B3-5-4c and Figures 5B3-5-1 to 5B3-5-18).
+The analysis of potential negative effects to the smelt zooplankton prey Eurytemora affinis previously discussed for delta smelt showed minimal potential negative effects as a result of Alternatives 1, 2, and 3 (Table eaffinis1).
 As discussed in Appendix 11A, there is a positive correlation between juvenile longfin smelt abundance in the fall and the preceding winter-spring Delta outflow (also often represented as a negative correlation with X2).
 DWR (2020: 4-177–4-178) presents further discussion of this relationship.
-The model described by Nobriga and Rosenfield (2016) was used to compare Alternatives 1–3 to the NAA, using Delta outflow outputs from CalSim; additional detail on the method is provided in Appendix 11F.
+The model described by Nobriga and Rosenfield (2016) was used to compare Alternatives 1, 2, and 3 to the NAA, using Delta outflow outputs from CALSIM; additional detail on the method is provided in Appendix 11F.

-Results of the Nobriga and Rosenfield (2016) model showed considerable overlap between scenarios in longfin smelt fall midwater abundance indices, with values under Alternatives 1–3 generally being slightly lower than NAA (Figure nr_violin; Table nr_good and nr_poor).
-As with other recent analyses using this model (DWR [2020: 4-178–4-179]), it should be noted that the variability in the modeling predictions of longfin smelt fall midwater trawl abundance index for a given operational scenario is high relative to the differences between scenarios (Figure nr_series).
+Results of the Nobriga and Rosenfield (2016) model showed considerable overlap between scenarios in longfin smelt fall midwater abundance indices, with values under Alternatives 1, 2, and 3 generally being slightly lower than NAA (Figure 11-31; Table 11-64 and 11-65).
+As with other recent analyses using this model (DWR [2020: 4-178–4-179]), it should be noted that the variability in the modeling predictions of longfin smelt fall midwater trawl abundance index for a given operational scenario is high relative to the differences between scenarios (Figure 11-32).
 This variability reflects the uncertainty in model parameter estimates, which results in uncertainty in the extent to which operations-related differences in Delta outflow could affect longfin smelt: differences related to operations may be relatively small compared to differences created by hydrological conditions (e.g., wetter vs. drier years) (DWR 2020: 4-178).
 Nevertheless, the results of the analysis suggest the potential for a small negative effect to longfin smelt.